keith-turner/accumulo-website/_posts/blog/2021-06-21-external-compactions.md

 kubectl autoscale deployment accumulo-compactor --cpu-percent=80 --min=10 --max=660
 ```

-The autoscale command above causes compactors to scale up and down between 10
+The autoscale command causes compactors to scale between 10
-and 660 based on CPU usage.
-When the average CPU of all pods is above 80%, then
+and 660 pods based on CPU usage.
+When pods average CPU is above 80%, then
-enough pods are added to meet the 80% goal.
-When it's below 80%, enough pods
+pods are added to meet the 80% goal.
+When it's below 80%, pods
-are stopped to meet the 80% goal with a default of 5 minutes between scale down
+are stopped to meet the 80% goal with 5 minutes between scale down
 events.
-This can sometimes lead to compactors running compactions being
+This can sometimes lead to running compactions being
 stopped.
 During the test there were ~537 dead compactions that were probably
 caused by this( there were 44K successful external compactions).
 The max of 660
 was chosen based on the number of datanodes in the Muchos cluster.
 There were